Kyleyuen97/snack-stress-behavior-ml/README.md

 The original experiment conducted studies involving NYU students, tracking the consumption rate of snacks relative to stress simulated by computer tests.

+Students were informed that better performance on the test would marginally increase participation scores, to draw their focus to scoring well, and remove the Hawthorne Effect* on the actual item being measured - snack consumption rate.

+As this dataset is not publically available, I utilized a similar Dataset on more recent Data by the NIH and performed similar hierarchical clustering on their dataset.

 #### Data Overview

 - **Subjects**: The test subjects.